alvarogarcia7/blog_source/source/_posts/2015-07-01-self-study-in-july-2015.markdown

 ## 20 common mistakes when doing Test-Driven Development

-I had thought of converting all of [his tweets][svpino-tweets-tdd-mistakes] into a blog post, but he has already done this for us: I've read a [list of common mistakes][20-mistakes-tdd] when doing tdd by [Santiago Pino][svpino]
+I had thought of converting all of [his tweets][svpino-tweets-tdd-mistakes] into a blog post, but he has already done this for us: I've read a [list of common mistakes][20-mistakes-tdd] when doing TDD by [Santiago Pino][svpino]

 [20-mistakes-tdd]: https://blog.svpino.com/2015/05/29/20-common-mistakes-when-doing-test-driven-development
 [svpino-tweets-tdd-mistakes]: https://twitter.com/search?q=svpino%20%23tdd%20mistake&src=typd